-splitting the superannuation is one of the significant points of conflicts during separation
+Splitting the superannuation is one of the significant points of conflicts during separation

 In a typical post-separation situation, the husband would usually get a lesser share of the property to compensate for his greater share of the super.

-In splitting the superannuation, couples need to get the value of the superannuation and file some paperwork to the fund manager.
+In splitting the superannuation, couples need to get the value of the superannuation and file some paperwork with the fund manager.
 A separate interest will then be created in the wife’s name while the other interest goes to the husband in the same percentage.
 It should be noted that the law treats superannuation as a different type of property.
 Unlike financial assets, superannuation cannot be converted into cash and may only be retained until retirement age is reached.
-Regardless of the type of agreement the couples have achieved, the split amount remains superannuation and can only be accessed in accordance with the laws of superannuation established by the government.
+Regardless of the type of agreement the couples have achieved, the split amount remains superannuation and can only be accessed by the laws of superannuation established by the government.

 Whether by agreement or court order, it is also worth noting that the splitting of superannuation is based on the principle of what is “just and equitable” and that all superannuation is deemed included, notwithstanding the time over which it was acquired by the other party.